Atndesign/color-average/readme.md

-# Color-average
+# Colorient

 ## Project Description:

-Color-average is a project I wanted to do for a long time, so basicaly I upload an image and then get the average color of it
+Colorient is a project I wanted to do for a long time, so basicaly I upload an image and then get the average color of it

 ## How to use it?